Click on the Links Below to View:

 When you visit our vacation retreat in Santa Fe, NM, you will get the opportunity to explore this beautiful city.
 Santa Fe, New Mexico has been named the Best Small City in America by Condé Nast Traveler’s 26th annual Readers’ Choice Awards, a ranking of the best cities, islands, cruise lines, airlines, hotels and resorts in the world.
 The publication credits the destination’s cultural scene as one of its best assets, noting, no other place in the country so beautifully reflects the art, architecture, food, and crafts of centuries of Native American, Spanish, and Mexican influence.

-The Condé Nast Traveler ranking is one of several important accolades Santa Fe has garnered thus far in 2014.
+The Condé Nast Traveler ranking is one of several important accolades Santa Fe has garnered thus far.
 Earlier this year, Santa Fe’s winding streets and abundance of world-class cafes and spas earned Santa Fe the No. 3 ranking as the country’s coziest city, by The Huffington Post.
 The website 10best.com recognized Santa Fe in myriad categories, including the nation’s top destination for a girlfriend getaway, a top 10 historic destination, and the fourth most romantic getaway in North America.
 Its clean air and mountain perch make it a top destination for outdoor adventure.
 In March, Outside crowned Santa Fe as the nation’s Best Trail Running City.
 The League of American Bicyclists awarded Santa Fe a Silver Level designation for its welcoming bike culture.

 Through a variety of special events, visitors to Santa Fe this summer can experience first-hand the cultural and culinary scene that earned the Condé Nast Traveler ranking, including: